Link Search Menu Expand Document

 The execution framework provides mechanisms to run evaluations and benchmarks in a consistent manner, mechanisms to aggregate results, compute metrics, and report results, and logging and error recovery capabilities.

-The open-source software (OSS) components in the stack including the following projects, which have emerged as de-facto standard tools for evaluation.
+The open-source software (OSS) components in the reference stack include the following projects:

-• EleutherAI’s LM Evaluation Harness (GitHub repo), a widely used, efficient evaluation platform for inference time (i.e., runtime) evaluation and for leaderboards.
+• EleutherAI’s LM Evaluation Harness (a.k.a., lm-evaluation-harness.
+GitHub repo), a widely used, efficient evaluation platform for inference time (i.e., runtime) evaluation and for leaderboards.

-• IBM’s Unitxt library, the framework for individual evaluators, which has an interesting benefit that evaluators can be declaratively defined and executed without the need to execute third-party, untrusted code.
-This supports several of the user needs involving open collaboration in a pragmatic way, without the need for running third-party evaluation code.
+• IBM’s Unitxt library, a framework for individual evaluators, which has an interesting benefit that evaluators can be declaratively defined and executed without the need to write and execute third-party, possibly-untrusted code.
+This model supports several of the user needs involving open collaboration in a pragmatic way, without the need for running third-party evaluation code.

-• Arize Phoenix (GitHub) and similar tools for observability and metrics collection.
-The reference stack needs to provide the desired information, but it also needs to be agnostic about the specific tools used, as different environments will have different standard tools in place already.
+• Arize’s Phoenix (GitHub) is an AI application-centric tool for observability and metrics collection.
+Real deployments of the reference stack need to provide these capabilities, but the stack needs to be agnostic about the specific tools used, as different deployments will use different tools.

-We are working on easy to use examples for all these components, discussed below.
+We are working on easy to use examples for all these components.
+For now, here is some information you can use now.

 Leaderboard Deployments

-While supporting private, on-premise deployments for proprietary evaluation requirements, the stack will be used to implement public leaderboards hosted in the AI Alliance Hugging Face Community.
+Components of the stack are used to implement leaderboards described in Leaderboards and hosted in the AI Alliance Hugging Face Community or member communities.

 LM Evaluation Harness Installation